Why are people installing Solar PV?

 Features of our panels

-- NEW We have black solar modules now in stock.
+- We have all black solar modules

 - Highly resistant to water, abrasion, hail impact and other severe weather conditions.